Cell Ranger3.1 (latest), printed on 05/31/2020

 This makes the Immune Profiling Solution ideal for understanding the key features of an adaptive immune response and their impact on other genomic analytes, disease severity, therapy, and outcome.

 Analysis of these data types can be performed using the latest versions of Cell Ranger.
 The following illustration depicts how the Cell Ranger pipeline can be used to analyze FASTQ data derived from these three Immune Profiling library types from the same GEM Well:

 Cell Ranger includes three pipelines relevant to Immune Profiling data analysis:

 cellranger mkfastq demultiplexes raw base call (BCL) files generated by Illumina sequencers into FASTQ files.
 It is a wrapper around Illumina's bcl2fastq, with additional useful features that are specific to 10x libraries and a simplified sample sheet format.

-cellranger vdj takes FASTQ files from cellranger mkfastq and performs V(D)J sequence assembly and paired clonotype calling.
+cellranger vdj takes FASTQ files from cellranger mkfastq for V(D)J libraries and performs sequence assembly and paired clonotype calling.
 It uses the Chromium cellular barcodes and UMIs to assemble V(D)J transcripts per cell.
 Clonotypes and CDR3 sequences are output as a .vloupe file which can be loaded into Loupe V(D)J Browser.

 cellranger count takes FASTQ files for 5' Gene Expression and/or Feature Barcode (cell surface protein or antigen) libraries and performs alignment, filtering, barcode counting, and UMI counting.
 It uses the Chromium cellular barcodes to generate feature-barcode matrices, determine clusters, and perform gene expression analysis.
 The cellranger count pipeline outputs a .cloupe file which can be loaded into Loupe Browser for interactive visualization, clustering, and differential expression analysis.